nelsg/ansible-tuto/README.md

 You need the following python modules on your machine (the machine you run ansible on)
-- python-yaml
-- python-jinja2
+- python3-pip

 On Debian/Ubuntu run:
-``sudo apt-get install python-yaml python-jinja2 python-paramiko python-crypto``
+`sudo apt-get install python3-pip`

 We're also assuming you have a keypair in your ~/.ssh directory.